skoch13/website/README.md

 # skoch13.cloud
 This is a repo for my personal website, which represents my sense of humor and could be handy with generating SOCKS5 proxy credentials.

+## 10/20/2019
+Now form checks if the user exists, Getting users from OS, saving it to file and fetching by the webpage. `Success` page added

 ## 10/19/2019
 Moved to EJS, made basic routing. added `404` page